SpyCloud Alternatives

 Flare focuses on external threat exposure management.
 It monitors dark web sources and provides continuous monitoring with a focus on mid-market security teams.
 Their approach emphasizes automated alerts over manual investigation.

 Flare covers dark web forums and marketplaces alongside credential monitoring.
 It’s positioned between enterprise-only platforms like SpyCloud and broad intelligence platforms like Recorded Future.
+For a closer look, see Flare alternatives.

 Best for: Mid-market teams that want dark web monitoring without enterprise-only pricing.